How We Became Mortgage-Free In Five Years

 After selling that house, I purchased a more prominent home, only to sell that before moving to Canada for a nice profit.

-This was where a good chunk of my money came from to help put a down payment on our house in Canada.
+A good chunk of my money came from selling my UK home to help put a down payment on our house in Canada.

-My wife also had built a house when she was 30 and went on to sell that for a profit just a few years later so she could return to school, travel, and ultimately meet me and get married.
+She went on to sell it for profit just a few years later so she could return to school, travel, and ultimately meet me and get married.

-Buying a house right away in Canada was not a step we took advantage of; instead, we rented for a few years, saving every penny we could.
+Buying a house right away in Canada was not a step we took advantage of; instead, we rented a room for a few years, saving every penny we could.

 We were a frugal couple from the moment we met, and that helped us throughout our relationship as we didn’t have any money fights.

-Financially, we knew that we wanted to be mortgage-free early so we could do what we wanted in life and not have the burden of debt looming over our shoulders.
+Financially, we knew that we wanted to be mortgage-free early so we did not have the burden of debt looming over our shoulders.

-While some couples may have already started a family, we were both in school again for the second time, which we paid cash for out of pocket.
+While some couples may have already started a family, we were both in school for the second time, hoping for new employment opportunities.

 Paying Cash For Transportation

-I purchased my used vehicle with cash, and my wife had a brand-new one she bought before she met me.
+I purchased my used truck with cash, and Mrs. CBB had a Dodge mini-van she bought many years before meeting me.

 At the time of purchase, she paid 0% interest, which would last for five years, and a $7,000 cash down payment.

-Following the maintenance schedule, she took good care of her vehicle, and it’s still in mint condition today.
+Following the maintenance schedule, she took good care of her vehicle, which lasted for 15 years.

-I was shocked to see the shape of it with the Canadian winters, but she’s always maintained it.
+I was impressed to see the shape of the mini-van with the Canadian winters, but she’s always maintained it.

 Saving Money To Pay Down Our Mortgage

-Grocery shopping has been a battle for us, but we have learned so much about living a frugal life in Canada just by reading and learning from experience.
+Grocery shopping has been a battle for us, but we have learned so much about living a frugal life in Canada just by reading and experience.

 Using Canadian coupons helped us save thousands of dollars and build a stockpile that we still live from today.

-Not only that, but it taught us more about what foods we put into our bodies and how much we eat.
+It also taught us what foods we put into our bodies and how we ate too much.

-It’s been many years since the lucrative coupon frenzy, and although there is still money to be saved, the coupon train has slowed down for us.
+It’s been many years since the lucrative coupon frenzy, and although money is still saved, the train has slowed for us.

 It’s OK To Splurge